maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

 * **dnaContam**: Enable this to test for possible DNA contamination in your RNA-seq samples.
 DNA contamination is quantified as the fraction of reads falling into intronic and intergenic regions, compared to those falling into exons.
 Enabling this option would produce a directory called ``GenomicContamination`` with ``.tsv`` files containing this information.

-* **plot_format**: You can switch the type of plot produced by all deeptools modules using this option.
+* **plotFormat**: You can switch the type of plot produced by all deeptools modules using this option.
 Possible choices : png, pdf, svg, eps, plotly

 * **snp_file**: For the ``allelic-mapping`` mode.
 The ``snp_file`` is the file produced by `SNPsplit <https://www.bioinformatics.babraham.ac.uk/projects/SNPsplit/>`__ after creating a dual-hybrid genome.
 The file has the suffix ``.vcf``.